Skip to main content

 Bavaria

-Bavarian cuisine is hearty and features dishes like Schweinshaxe (roasted pork knuckle), Weißwurst (white sausage), and pretzels.
-Beer plays a significant role in the culinary culture.
+Bavarian food is hearty and built on dishes like Schweinshaxe (roasted pork knuckle), Weißwurst (white sausage), and pretzels.
+Beer is woven through the whole eating culture here.

 Cultural Significance: